MYSTRANsolver/MYSTRAN/BUILDING.md

 ---

-## Compiling MYSTRAN
+## Building MYSTRAN

-If your build environment is already set up. compiling MYSTRAN is quite straightforward.
+If your build environment is already set up, building MYSTRAN is quite straightforward.

 ### Steps for Windows (any)